How to care for your Spider Plant

-Feed once every month during the spring and summer with a liquid fertilizer for indoor plants such as our All Purpose Fertilizer (20-20-20).
+Feed once every month during the spring and summer with an all-purpose fertilizer for indoor plants such as our All Purpose Fertilizer (20-20-20).

 The Spider Plant is non-toxic and safe for humans, dogs, and cats.

 Mature spider plants will produce “spiderettes,” or “pups.”
 These are new plant offshoots from the mother plant that you can trim off and nurture to produce an entirely new plant.
 To propagate, cut off the small plant from the mother, and place the bottom end in a glass of water.
 You should see roots develop in 2–4 weeks.
 After roots develop, plant the pup in soil and water regularly.
 If your Spider Plant is in need of a trim, clean up your plant using clean, sharp Plant Snips.